justinstroehleFH/keyonic/README.md

 ## Cryptonic

 [Cryptonic](https://www.npmjs.com/package/cryptonic) is a NPM package, created and publish ourselves in order to encrypt and decrypt the passwords.
 We did not manage to include a C++ module in our project, nevertheless, a basic "Hello World" code using C++ and Node-Gyp is still in the NPM package.

+## Information

+When first starting the application, the Indexed DB is filled with some example data already.